Stay Informed on Updates and Public Engagement Opportunities

 community projects and services.

-Modernization of Equipment
+Modernization of Equipment (25% of total millage collection)

 Replace outdated and non-compliant firefighting